 University students Kohta and Yuka (Kohta's cousin) save a Diclonius girl called "Lucy" when they see her naked in a beach.
 In fact "Lucy" is a serial killer who is being searched by the ...
 See full summary »

 When the Angels start attacking the planet Earth in the year 2015, only a handful of 14-year-old EVA pilots are able to stop them.
-The weak-minded Shinji Ikari suddenly finds himself forced to pilot EVA-01, a giant organic mecha, designed and constructed by NERV, that is the only thing that can stop the Angels.
+Young Shinji Ikari suddenly finds himself forced to pilot EVA-01, a giant organic mecha, designed and constructed by NERV, that is the only thing that can stop the Angels.
 Written by

 Several of the appearances of EVAS, the size of the robots in terms of the proportion of the stage, constantly changing.
 In some cases show a height of about 83 feet, when Evas are in the HQ this size is reduced to 65 feet, then appear as large as a fourteen-store building.
 See more »

 I mustn't run away.
 I mustn't run away.
 I mustn't run away.
 I mustn't run away.
 I mustn't run away.